Kwiatens/OWF-Offgrid-Weather-Forecaster/README.md

 ## Features

 - Offgrid weather forecasting based on integrated sensor data only - computed by the board itself.
-- The forecaster can send morning and/or on demand weather raports.
+- The forecaster can send morning and on demand weather raports, featuring both current weather data and the prediction itself.
+- Emergency weather alerts such as a high wind or storm warning.
 - Many OWF units can be linked together to form a more detailed and rich forecast.
 - More stuff :)